samtett/IEP-Goal-Generator/ALTERNATIVE_LLMS_GUIDE.md

 # Alternative LLM Options - Quick Guide

-## The OpenAI Issue is NOW FIXED!

-The code has been updated to use the new OpenAI v1.0+ API syntax.
-Just restart your Streamlit app and it will work.

 ## FREE Alternatives to OpenAI

 ### Option 1: Ollama (BEST FOR STUDENTS - 100% FREE & LOCAL)